wrtnlabs/autobe-examples/openai/gpt-4.1/todo/docs/ERD.md

 erDiagram
 "todo_list_todos" {
   String id PK
-  String todo_list_todouser_id FK
+  String todo_list_user_id FK
   String title
   String description "nullable"
   Boolean is_completed
   DateTime created_at
   DateTime updated_at
-  DateTime completed_at "nullable"
 }
 ```

 ### `todo_list_todos`

-A todo business entity owned strictly by a single todoUser.
-Each record
+Core business entity representing a personal todo item owned by a
+registered user.

+Stores all user-created tasks for the Todo List application.
+Every todo
+is linked to exactly one user through the todo_list_users table,
+guaranteeing strict per-user privacy and ownership boundaries.
+Fields
-represents a personal todo item with title, optional description,
+include a unique identifier, a required textual title, and an optional
-completion status, timestamps, and ownership reference.
-Enforces all
-business constraints as required: only the owning user can create, view,
-update, complete, or delete the todo.
-No sharing, delegation, or
-multi-user relations exist.
-Business validation (title and description
-rules, unique id, timestamps, and state transitions) is handled at the
-field level.
-Tightly coupled to [todo_list_todousers](#todo_list_todousers) for ownership
-and permission enforcement.
+description for expanded task notes.
+Only the owner may read, update, or
+delete their own todos; cross-user access is strictly prohibited by
+design.

+Completion state is indicated by a boolean is_completed flag, enabling
+users to filter or display completed and active todos.
+Each todo records
+its creation and last modification timestamps to facilitate ordered
+listings and update tracking.
+Deletion occurs as an immediate,
+irreversible operation with no soft delete, recycling, or recovery
+feature—a requirement explicitly defined for privacy and simplicity in
+the MVP.

+Indexes ensure fast lookup and retrieval by user and creation date, while
+all field validation rules and usage patterns conform to minimal,
+single-user, and privacy-centric business needs.
+No auxiliary or
+historical tables are present, as per requirements.

 Properties as follows:

 - `id`: Primary Key.
-- `todo_list_todouser_id`
+- `todo_list_user_id`
-  > Owner's [todo_list_todousers.id](#todo_list_todousers).
-Enforces strict ownership; only
-  > the referenced todoUser can manage this todo.
+  > Foreign key referencing the owner user.
+Each todo belongs to exactly one
+  > user; enforces strict per-user data boundaries. {@link
+  > todo_list_users.id}.
 - `title`
-  > Short, required title of the todo item.
-Cannot be empty or
+  > Required title of the todo.
+Must be 1 to 255 non-whitespace characters.
-  > whitespace-only; maximum 100 characters per business rule.
+  > Serves as the main identifying label for the user's task.
 - `description`
-  > Optional details or notes for the todo.
-May be empty or null; must not
+  > Optional extended notes for the todo, up to 1024 characters.
+Provides
-  > exceed 500 characters if present.
+  > additional context or instructions for the user's private use.
 - `is_completed`
-  > Indicates whether the todo is completed (true) or not (false).
-Only
+  > True if the todo is marked completed by the user, false otherwise.
+Used
-  > boolean values are allowed per requirements.
-Business logic ensures
-  > consistent state transitions.
+  > for workflow and list filtering.
 - `created_at`
-  > Timestamp when the todo was created.
-System-assigned; required for
+  > Timestamp of when the todo was created.
+Used for ordering and audit
-  > traceability.
+  > purposes.
 - `updated_at`
-  > Timestamp for the last modification of the todo.
-System-assigned;
+  > Timestamp of the most recent update to the todo.
+Updated on modification
-  > required for audit traceability.
-- `completed_at`
-  > Timestamp when the todo was marked as completed.
-Required and set only
-  > when is_completed is true; must be null or omitted when is_completed is
-  > false.
-Used for audit/history.
-Nullable as per business rule.
+  > of title, description, or completion status.